A Survey of Deep Causal Models and Their Industrial Applications: Appendix

-It is also helpful to keep in mind that another evaluation metric called \textbf{Precision in Estimation of Heterogeneous(PEHE)} is used frequently.
-Regardless of fact or counterfactual outcomes, PEHE requires unbiased estimates, as defined as follows\cite{GANITE}:
+It is also helpful to keep in mind another evaluation metric, which is called \textbf{Precision in Estimation of Heterogeneous(PEHE)} \cite{IHDP_2}.
+Demonstrating the capacity to capture heterogeneity in treatment effects at the individual level :